mnot/I-D/http-encryption-encoding/draft.md

 Message-based encryption formats - such as those that are described by [RFC4880], [RFC5652], [I-D.ietf-jose-json-web-encryption], and [XMLENC] - are not suited to stream processing, which is necessary for HTTP messages.
 While virtually any of these alternatives could be profiled and adapted to suit, the overhead and complexity that would introduce is sub-optimal.
+However, this format can be interpreted as sequence of JSON Web Encryption [I-D.ietf-jose-json-web-encryption] values with a fixed header, see {{jwe}}.

 This document specifies a content-coding (Section 3.1.2 of [RFC7231]) for HTTP to serve these and other use cases.

 This mechanism is likely only a small part of a larger design that uses content encryption.
 In particular, this document does not describe key management practices.
 How clients and servers